raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 The [help](https://docs.qgis.org/3.16/en/docs/user_manual/processing_algs/gdal/vectorconversion.html#gdalrasterize) page gives you more information about each parameters.

 In your algorithm tab, search for the tool `Rasterize (vector to raster)`.
-Use the following parameters (and for your output extent: `Calculate from Layer` > Pick your Brownfield layer).
+Use the following parameters to burn 1 where the brownfields are and 0 elsewhere.
+Note that the resolution parameters will determine the size of your pixels: here 10 meters (meters are the georeferenced unit in projected coordinate reference systems like British National Grid).
+Make sure to pick your London LSOA layer for your output extent using `Calculate from Layer`.

 <img src="../../../../docs/assets/images/adv5-14.png" width="800">